 The closed basin Padis – Cetatile Ponorului extends on 36km2.

-It is delimitated by the forested top that separate it from the basins of Crisul Negru River, Aries River and Somesul Cald River.
-Some of the peaks that delimitate the basin are lookout points over the plateau and the surrounding area: Vf.
-Măgura Vânată (1641m), Vf.
-Biserica Moţului (1458m), Vf.
-Vărăşoaia (1441m), Vf.
-Piatra Galbenei (1234m), Vf.
-Glăvoiu (1426m).
+It is delimited by the forested peaks that separate it from the basins of Black River, Aries River and Somesul Cald River.
+Some of the peaks that delimit the basin are lookout points over the plateau and the surrounding area: Măgura Vânată peak (1641m), Biserica Moţului (1458m), Vărăşoaia peak (1441m), Galbenei rock peak (1234m), Glăvoiu peak (1426m).

 Padis is a closed basin, as no valley on the surface crosses it.
-All waters go underground and surface in the wild valleys and gorges around the plateau: Galbena, Somesul Cald, Boga or Valea Rea, Oselu, Bulbuci.
+All waters go underground and arrive at the surface in the wild valleys and gorges around the plateau: Galbena, Somesul Cald, Boga or Valea Rea, Oselu, Bulbuci.

 Acces to Padis.

-- One is going to the glade in which there are the Padis Forester’s Hut and the Touristic Information and Visiting Center of the Apuseni Natural Park Administration.
+– One is going to Padis Forester’s Hut, Touristic Information and Visiting Center of the Apuseni Natural Park Administration.

 – The other one goes to the Varasoaia Chalet until the entrance in the Cetatile Radesei Circuit.